About Don Dixon

 Born in North Carolina in 1978, I grew up in a household with a seven-foot tall robot that looked after my sisters and myself.
 My father moved us to California and created robots for companies like Atari and Worlds of Wonder, to further solidify his position in leadership as a Design engineer for international toy manufacturers.

 At the age of 15, I received a full scholarship to Interlochen Arts Academy in Michigan.
-It was here that I began to really take my art seriously and to dive into learning more about fine art as a practice.
+It was here that I began to take my art seriously and to dive into learning more about fine art as a practice.

 It wasn’t until I was an adult that I realized the full implications of my dad’s legacy.
 His unique experience as a person of color in the Robotics and Toy industry paved the way for my own success.
 I get it now.
 We really cannot understand until we LIVE it.

-I lost my mother in 2015 I became interested in writing and illustrating children’s books.
+I lost my mother in 2015 then became interested in writing and illustrating children’s books.
 I wrote my first book, Dandelion, to grieve her loss.
 Friends read the book and shared how much it helped them process their own grief.
 Seeing the positive response ignited a new passion and purpose in me.
 The photos of parents reading the book to their children, little ones dressed up as dandelions, and drawings by the children shared by families motivated me to write even more.

 My latest book, Pain and Process, is a collection of works that reflect what I see in our world at this moment in history.
 It serves as the mirror I hold up to the world as a Black man living in America now.
 I hope this book and the paintings it inspired starts conversations and spurs many interpretations.